rogertheriault/thing-thermometer/README.md

 - ESP8266 device, such as Adafruit HUZZAH (if using a display) or Wemos D1 Mini (fewer pins, suitable for display-less projects)
 - USB programming cable (usually, a micro-usb DATA cable)
 - (optional) E-paper display, I am using a 1.54" red-black-white display, you can also use oLED, or omit the display
-- DS18B20 thermometer probe
+- DS18B20 thermometer probe (for immersion)
+- thermocouple probe (for bbq & oven)
-- piezo buzzer
+- piezo buzzer (to alert someone)
 - 4.7K ohm resistor
-- pushbutton
+- pushbutton (user can silence alarm)
+- neopixel (status and to alert someone)
 - breadboard and wires
 ### Wiring it up
 -